YX-S-Z/WGAN_Intro/index.md

 - __Unstability__

-During the training, we frequently found that our generator loss and its variance are increasing, even when their generated samples are getting better:
+During the training, we frequently found that our generator loss and its variance are increasing, even when their generated samples are getting better(source: [WGANs paper Figure 8](https://arxiv.org/pdf/1701.07875.pdf)):
 ![image](https://github.com/simonzhai/WGAN_Intro/blob/master/images/Unstable_generator.png?raw=true)

 - __Mode Collapsing__